sh3ki/RAPEX_V3/PROJECT_FEATURE_LIST.md

 **Functionality:**
 - **Online/Offline Toggle:** Large, prominent toggle at the top.
 When Offline, rider does not receive order pings.
 When Online, rider is included in the auto-ping pool for nearby orders.
 Status synced to server immediately on toggle.
-- **Wallet Balance Card:** Large orange card showing current RAPEX Wallet balance prominently.
+- **Wallet Balance Card:** Large purple card showing current RAPEX Wallet balance prominently.
 Tappable to go to wallet detail.
 - **Today's Earnings:** Total delivery earnings credited today (gross, before commission deduction).
 - **Weekly Delivery Count + Progress Bar:** "X of 40 deliveries" with a progress bar toward the ₱250 incentive.
 Color changes: grey (0–29), yellow (30–39), green (40+, incentive achieved).
 - **Active Delivery Card:** When on a delivery — shows current order: merchant name, customer drop-off address, order total, a "View Map" button and delivery status.
 This card is persistent until delivery is confirmed.